 Pepper spray comes in a variety of strengths, from a minor irritant to a crowd-dispersing five million Scoville heat units.
 Pepper spray won’t deter every attacker, but it will make them reconsider their options.
 But with so many pepper sprays on the market, how do you choose the one that’s right for you?
 At BestReviews, our goal is to help consumers make the best purchasing decisions.
 Our reviews are accurate, packed with the information you need, and trustworthy — because we do our homework and never accept free samples from manufacturers.

-If you’re looking for an effective form of pepper spray as self-protection, check out the matrix above for our shortlist of the top five sprays out there.
+If you’re looking for an effective form of pepper spray as self-protection, check out the product list above for our shortlist of the top five sprays out there.
 But if you need to know more before buying one of these powerful deterrents, just keep reading for our full shopping guide.

 While a pepper spray dispenser may look like any other spray can, it has some important differences.
 Because an accidental discharge can be disastrous to the user, most pepper spray canisters use a pin or other mechanism to keep the trigger locked between uses.
 Some safety mechanisms are harder to remove than others, so users need to rehearse the unlocking process in store or at home.

 Precious seconds can be lost during an attack due to unfamiliarity with the firing process.
 Some pepper spray models are designed to provide a steady stream of fluid until the canister is exhausted.
 Make sure you know ahead of time if the spray is trigger-controlled or continuous.

 Canisters that deliver a steady stream of pepper spray can be used at a distance of at least 10 to 15 feet, if not more.
 Since distance from the attacker is a good idea, we recommend purchasing a concentrated streaming dispenser over an aerosol model for most self-defense situations.